benradstone/wandisco-documentation/docs/quickstarts/installation/cdh_sandbox-s3.md

 sidebar_label: CDH Sandbox to AWS S3
 ---

-Use this quickstart to configure Fusion to replicate from a non-kerberized Cloudera (CDH) Sandbox to an AWS S3 bucket.
+Use this quickstart to configure LiveData Plane to replicate from a non-kerberized Cloudera (CDH) Sandbox to an AWS S3 bucket.

 What this guide will cover:

-- Installing WANdisco Fusion and a CDH Sandbox using the [docker-compose](https://docs.docker.com/compose/) tool.
+- Installing LiveData Plane and a CDH Sandbox using the [docker-compose](https://docs.docker.com/compose/) tool.
-- Integrating WANdisco Fusion with AWS S3.
+- Integrating LiveData Plane with AWS S3.

 If you would like to try something different with the CDH Sandbox, see: